jawj/zapatos-docs/src/index.md

 * `returning` takes an array of column names, and narrows down the returned values accordingly.
 This may be useful if you are inserting large objects which you prefer don't take an inefficient return trip over the wire and through the JSON parser.

-* `extras` takes a map of string keys to `sql` template strings (i.e. `SQLFragments`), allowing you to compute and return other quantities alongside the table's columns.
-The `RunResult` type variables of those template strings matter, as they are passed through to the result type.
+* `extras` takes a map of string keys to column names and/or `sql` template strings (i.e. `SQLFragments`), allowing you to alias certain columns and/or compute and return other quantities alongside them.
+The `RunResult` type variable matters in the case of template strings, as it is passed through to the result type.

 (Note that type inference can only do the right thing with `returning` and `extras` when `strictNullChecks` are enabled).